Guidelines for Authors

 Length: 20 to 30 double-spaced Letter-sized pages.
 All pages should be numbered consecutively, beginning with page 1, the title page.

 Headings: Limit manuscript sections and sub-sections to 3 heading levels.
 Make sure heading levels are indicated in the manuscript text.

-Font: Use “Times New Roman” as the font style and size of body text should be 12pt and size of the first, second and third level should be bold 14, 13 and 12 respectively.
+Font: Use “Times New Roman” as the font style and size of body text should be 12pt and size of first, second and third level should be bold 14, 13, and 12 respectively.

 Language: The language of the manuscript must be English.

 Abbreviations: Define abbreviations upon first appearance in the text.
 Do not use non-standard abbreviations unless they appear at least three times in the text.
 Keep abbreviations to a minimum.